nati-tewolde/rays-golden-swirl/README.md

 ## Thanks

-- Thank you to both *potato senseis* for your continuous support and guidance!
+- Thank you to both *potato* senseis who were the inspiration behind this *potato* themed application!